 Employee voice is the means by which people communicate their views to their employer and influence matters that affect them at work.
-It helps to build open and trusting relationships between employers and their people which can contribute to organisational success.
+It helps to build open and trusting relationships between employers and their people which can lead to organisational success.
 For employers, effective voice contributes to innovation, productivity and organisational improvement.
 For employees, it often results in increased job satisfaction, greater influence and better opportunities for development.

 What is employee voice?

 There is no single understanding of employee voice.
 In our Talking about voice reports, we use Dromey’s definition: ‘the ability of employees to express their views, opinions, concerns and suggestions, and for these to influence decisions at work’.
 To enable a genuine two-way communication between employers and their people, it’s important that managers listen to and act on employee voice.
 With calls for greater transparency in organisations following numerous public scandals, voice is crucial in keeping organisations honest.
 It’s also fundamental to ensuring job quality in the context of changing working practices.
 Valuing people is a core behaviour in our new Profession Map as ensuring individuals’ views are heard is key for people professionals.

 Employees can have their say through individual and collective channels, by speaking directly to management or indirectly through representatives.
 Voice can be formally expressed, for example through suggestion schemes and attitude surveys, as well as informally such as in team meetings or through intranets and online platforms.
 Effective voice is unlikely to result from any one single initiative and should involve complementary channels and be supported by leaders.

 According to management literature, there are two main purposes of voice:

 - Organisational voice refers to the positive benefits that voice can bring to an organisation, for example, higher innovation.
 Some voice mechanisms, such as suggestion schemes, allow the organisation to benefit from employees’ ideas.